cakevm/foundry-huff-neo/README.md

 ```

 ## Acknowledgements
-Many thanks to the [foundry-huff](https://github.com/huff-language/foundry-huff) contributors and to the authors who maintained it for such a long period!
+This project is a hard-fork from [foundry-huff](https://github.com/huff-language/foundry-huff).
+Many thanks to all contributors and to the authors who maintained it for such a long period!

 ## License
 This project is licensed under the [Apache 2.0 license](./LICENSE).